 - Substitute Plain yogurt or sour cream for the Greek yogurt in the recipe

-- Add in other fruit to add a variety of flavor, like raspberries or blueberries
+- Add in other fruit to add a variety of flavors, like raspberries or blueberries, or even some diced strawberries.

 Tips For Making The Best Muffins

-- Fold in cranberries to the batter with a spatula
+- Fold in cranberries to the batter with a spatula.
+If you use frozen berries it can bleed a little bit when they are mixed.

 Looking for more muffin recipes